 Even if you don’t have family in another country, our global world means you may find yourself needing to speak across languages.

 In interpreter mode, things get even more fun.
-Pixel 6 turns your spoken words into audio in another language, and turns the responses in that other language into audio in your original language, so both sides understand each other.
+Pixel phones turn your spoken words into audio in another language, and turns the responses in that other language into audio in your original language, so both sides understand each other.

 Live Translate has improved communication with tenants for Stacie Clymo, who works as a leasing and resident manager at an apartment and townhouse community, and whose primary language is English.
 “Our residents are often from outside the US and some do not speak English fluently,” she says.
 Clymo likes to be able to get to know the people living in the community, but she doesn’t speak any of their languages.
 Live Translate streamlines her work and lets her talk freely with just about everyone.
 “Once I got my Pixel 6 Pro, I started using Live Translate,” she says.
 “My residents tell me the translation is spot on.”
 Whether she’s making a phone call, or chatting face to face or over text, she says that dialogue is now “much easier and more personable.”